BinaryBrain/BestFan/README.md

 To generate the graph at the top of the window, I use the `ng-style` attribute so I can use data from the scope to generate the graph as I want.

+## Random Colors

+To generate graph's colors, I use the awesome lib [RandomColor by David Merfield](https://github.com/davidmerfield/randomColor).

+It allows me to generate random colors that are beautiful and light.
+Otherwise, if we just use a RGB color with three random values, we would end up having a lot of brownish colors.

 ## Conclusion

 I pretty happy to see that works pretty well and it's always fun to see who like what you are doing.